royadaneshi/royadaneshi/README.md

 - Hi, I’m @royadaneshi
 - I’m interested in programming
 - I’m currently learning diffrent languages of programing and study computer engineering
-- I’m hope to get scholarship of american universities in future
 - to reach me email royadaneshi2001@gmail.com

 <!---